Wednesday June 7, 2017

 A lot of DIY rosin presses experience similar issues that cheaply made rosin presses face simply due to a lack of quality parts.
 Without the right equipment, your press could be subject to a bending frame, leaking hydraulics and, most importantly, unsafe conditions.
 Because of the potential safety hazard at hand, we’d recommend investing in a more reliable, long-term option.
 Which brings us to our next segment, exploring the advancements in rosin press technology.

-Advancement in Rosin Press Technology
+Rosin Press Technology Advancements

 While hair straighteners, T-shirt presses and DIY presses might work for the occasional at-home rosin extractor, these units fall short for true rosin connoisseurs, cannabis enthusiasts and most importantly, commercial extractors.